 The TK1-SOM Daughterboard

-The TK1-SOM Daughterboard is an open-hardware daughterboard designed by the Trustworthy Systems group at Data61/CSIRO, that can be mounted to the TK1-SOM.
+The TK1-SOM Daughterboard is an open-hardware daughterboard designed by the Trustworthy Systems group that can be mounted to the TK1-SOM.
 It provides CAN buses, serial,sensors, power management, PWM outputs and other features that allow the TK1-SOM to be used as a flight controller for a quadcopter.

 - Don’t plug in or unplug things from the daughterboard while it is turned on, especially the radio.
 The current transient will sometimes kill U13 (TPS563200 5V regulator).
 If only 1 of the LEDs above the white molex connector is lit, it is because U13 is dead.